mikejzx/typeset/README.txt

 techniques in fixed-column terminals, which also obviously use fixed-width fonts.

-This is still a work in progress (i.e., cannot be used with any actual user input as of yet--everything is currently hard-coded).

 Main features:
 * Text justification, using a distributed average of spacing.
 * Paragraph indentation.